evanw/esbuild/README.md

   --error-limit=...
 Maximum error count or 0 to disable (default 10) --log-level=...
 Disable logging (info, warning, error) --resolve-extensions=...
-A comma-separated list of implicit extensions
+A comma-separated list of implicit extensions --metafile=...
+Write metadata about the build to a JSON file

   --trace=...
 Write a CPU trace to this file --cpuprofile=...
 Write a CPU profile to this file